-The NEW Museum of the Bible, is the most technologically advanced museum in the world providing guests with an immersive and personalized experience as they explore the history, narrative, and impact of the Bible.
+The Museum of the Bible is the most technologically advanced museum in the world providing guests with an immersive and personalized experience as they explore the history, narrative, and impact of the Bible.
 The adventure and drama of the Bible will come to life in riveting presentations from Genesis to Chronicles and then through first-century Nazareth, ending with the story of the New Testament.
 You will find eight floors of exhibits bringing the history and the word to life.

 U S Tours Flexible Pricing:

 - Commissionable or Net Rates

 - Luxury or First Class Hotels & Meals

 - Motorcoach Transportation & Professional Tours Managers are available

 Whatever you want, U S Tours will be happy to structure tour prices to match your needs.
 Just let us know!